 - shooting, stabbing, electric shock pain that tends to start in your lower back and buttocks and runs down one leg past your knee and sometimes into your calf and foot

 - numbness, weakness or pins and needles in a part of your buttock, leg and foot

+The pain intensity can range from mild to severe, and it can start suddenly or gradually.
 Sneezing, coughing or sitting for a long period of time may make the pain worse.

 How is sciatica diagnosed?